 Plastk doesn’t require a credit check when you sign up and you can deposit anywhere from $300 to $10,000 in security.
 Whatever amount you deposit becomes your credit limit.
 They also provide free credit monitoring for their cardholders which makes it easy to keep tabs on your credit score.

-The Refresh Visa has a $48 annual fee and a 17.99% interest rate if you don’t pay off the balance.
-You can deposit as little as $200 and as much as $10,000 to create your spending limit.
+The Neo Secured credit card has no annual fee and has an interest rate of 19.99%-26.99% for purchases and cash advances.
+You can deposit as little as $50 and as much as $10,000 onto the card to create your credit limit.

 Use These Cards to Your Advantage